 - If the muscles around the urethra are damaged or weak, urine can leak out even if you don't have a problem with your bladder squeezing at the wrong time.

-- You can also have incontinence if your bladder doesn't empty when it should.
-This leaves too much urine in the bladder.
+- If your bladder doesn't empty when it should, you are left with too much urine in the bladder.
 If the bladder gets too full, urine will leak out when you don't want it to.

-- If something is blocking your urethra, urine can build up in the bladder and cause leaking.
+- If something is blocking your urethra, urine can build up in the bladder.
+This can cause leaking.